-Bumps under the tongue can appear suddenly without an identifiable cause.
-Potential causes can include canker sores, cysts, or human papillomavirus (HPV).
+Bumps under the tongue can be harmless, or they can occur due to an underlying condition.
+Potential causes include canker sores, cysts, or human papillomavirus (HPV).

 In this article, we cover possible causes of bumps under the tongue and how doctors diagnose and treat them.
 We also discuss home remedies and when to seek medical treatment.

-There are many possible causes of bumps under the tongue.
-Some of the more common ones are those below:
+There are many possible causes of bumps under the tongue, such as:

 Canker sores, also known as aphthous ulcers, are open lesions that can develop anywhere inside the mouth, including under the tongue.

 Canker sores appear suddenly.
-They have no known cause but are not contagious.
+They have no known cause, but they are not contagious.

 Other factors can also trigger canker sores,